Citation, DOI, disclosures and article data

 The rectum is the last part of the large intestine.
 It is located within the pelvis and is the continuation of the sigmoid colon after the rectosigmoid junction and continues as the anal canal at the anorectal angle created by puborectalis.

 At the level of the S3 vertebral body, the sigmoid colon loses its mesentery and becomes the rectum.
-As the rectum passes in front of the sacrum, it takes an AP concave shape.
-It is also sinuous with three alternating bends when viewed anteriorly.
-The taenia coli also flatten and fuse to form an outer longitudinal muscular layer, thus the rectum does not have the distinctive haustra nor epiploic appendages that the rest of the large intestine has.
+As the rectum passes in front of the sacrum, it takes a concave shape anteriorly.
+It is sinuous with three alternating bends laterally.
+In the distal sigmoid colon, the taenia coli flatten and fuse to form an outer longitudinal muscular layer.
+Thus, unlike the remaining large intestine, the rectum does not have the distinctive haustra or epiploic appendages.
 The rectum is approximately 15 cm long.

 If demarcated from a purely gastrointestinal perspective, the rectum extends from the rectosigmoid junction to proximal anorectal sphincter.
 Its upper third is covered by parietal peritoneum anteriorly and laterally, its mid third only anteriorly and its lower third is not covered by peritoneum.